Some big stock market winners emerge from Obama move on Cuba

 Still, several of Herzfeld's holdings were outperforming the wider market on Wednesday.

 Its largest stake is Panamanian airline Copa Holdings SA, accounting for around 8.5 percent of fund assets.
-Shares of the airline, which flies into Havana from its Bogota hub in Colombia were up 5.4 percent.
+Shares of the airline, which flies into Havana from its Bogota, Colombia, hub, were up 5.4 percent.

 By comparison, the broad S&P 500 index was up just over 1 percent.